trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

   <img src="../_static/img/delta-lake.png" class="connector-logo">

-The Delta Lake connector allows querying data stored in `Delta Lake
+The Delta Lake connector allows querying data stored in the `Delta Lake
 <https://delta.io>`_ format, including `Databricks Delta Lake
 <https://docs.databricks.com/delta/index.html>`_.
-It can natively read the Delta
+The connector can natively
-transaction log, and thus detect when external systems change data.
+read the Delta Lake transaction log and thus detect when external systems change data.

 Requirements
 ------------

 To connect to Databricks Delta Lake, you need:

-* Tables written by Databricks Runtime 7.3 LTS, 9.1 LTS, 10.4 LTS, 11.3 LTS and 12.2 LTS are supported.
+* Tables written by Databricks Runtime 7.3 LTS, 9.1 LTS, 10.4 LTS, 11.3 LTS, and
+  12.2 LTS are supported.
 * Deployments using AWS, HDFS, Azure Storage, and Google Cloud Storage (GCS) are fully supported.
 * Network access from the coordinator and workers to the Delta Lake storage.